 Available Group Departures:

-About the Destination:
+About the Everest Base Camp:

 With its daunting summit soaring high up above the mountain, trekking in Everest Base camp is definitely the adventure for you.
 The Everest, one of the most sought after tourist destination in Nepal is known for its incandescent beauty with the magnificent peaks and hills.
 At an altitude of 29, 035 ft, Everest creates the perfect spot for the trekkers with the vast blue sky in the backdrop.
-Covered by the snow capped mountains and the vast greenery, Everest Base Camp trek is one of the dream destination for the trekkers.
+Covered by the snow-capped mountains and the vast greenery, Everest Base Camp trek is one of the dream destinations for the trekkers.
 And the best thing about this place is that you will be in the midst of the friendliest people.

-For a close encounter with the Everest summit, Everest Base Camp is the best trek for you.
-In this trek, you will be trekking to an altitude of 17,600 ft ft passing through the quaint villages, grassy paths, steep rocks etc. You will be trekking in the trails of the footsteps of legendary adventurers and mountaineer like Tenzing Norgay and Sir Edmund Hillary.
+For a close encounter with the Everest summit, Everest Base Camp trek is the best trek for you.
+In this trek, you will be trekking to an altitude of 17,600 ft passing through the quaint villages, grassy paths, steep rocks etc. You will be trekking in the trails of the footsteps of legendary adventurers and mountaineer like Tenzing Norgay and Sir Edmund Hillary.
 Nothing beats the excitement and thrill that holds the travellers on while ascending the Everest and watching it very close.

 EBC is a double treat for the nature lovers and the photography enthusiast where you can click some of the best shots.
 You will be experiencing a lot of snowfalls while you are on the trek.
 The moment you reach an altitude of 5365 meters you will feel as if you are standing in a globe of a snowball.
 Catch the first glimpse of the Khumbu icefall during your trek.
 Not just get a chance to explore the forest, valleys and waterfalls but also, you will get a chance to learn about the culture of the legendary people Sherpas who are known to be Mountain Climbers.